-Bone reduction verification, MUA angle guide, delivery of the prosthetic and RAPID appliance, spacer for reflected soft tissue, verification that the driver is going in the right direction on angled implants (note the black square on angled sites – see instructions for specifics), tissue reflection.
+- Verification that the driver is going in the right direction on angled implants (note the black square on angled sites)

 What if the implants are not protruding directly under/through the sites?

-What if the angle implants, MUA’s and Temp cylinders are not aligning through the holes?
+What if the implants, MUA’s and temp cylinders are not aligning through the holes?

 YES.
-Must block out the pick-up material so as not to lock in the prosthetic.
+You must block out the pick-up material so as not to lock in the prosthetic.
 Can use light body, gloves for rubber damn, wax, other similar easily removed material.

 What if Carrier Guide is not seating?
 Do you force it?